 From the start, our goal to inspire people to live life in better balance has been central to our marketing.
 Our customers associate our brand with our mission and sustainability, supported by high-quality product experiences powered by our materials innovation, and our track record of striving to do what is right for all of our stakeholders.
-With an aided brand awareness in the United States of 10.9% in the first quarter of 2021 and an industry-leading Net Promoter Score, which has consistently been 83 or higher since the first quarter of 2019 and was 86 for the first half of 2021, we have created a strong foundation with a significant opportunity to grow, as we continue to "say hello" to most of the world for the first time.
-Our recent marketing efforts, including our expansion into TV advertising, collectively drove a significant increase in our aided brand awareness from 8.4% in the fourth quarter of 2020 to 10.9% in the first quarter of 2021, affirming the success of our marketing strategy.
+With an aided brand awareness in the United States of 11% as of the end of the first quarter of 2021 and an industry-leading Net Promoter Score, which has consistently been 83 or higher since the first quarter of 2019 and was 86 for the first quarter of 2021, we have created a strong foundation with a significant opportunity to grow, as we continue to "say hello" to most of the world for the first time.
+Our recent marketing efforts, including our expansion into TV advertising, collectively drove a 250 basis points increase in our aided brand awareness relative to the fourth quarter of 2020, affirming the success of our marketing strategy.
 See the section titled "Market, Industry, and Other Data" for additional information regarding aided brand awareness and Net Promoter Score.